joakim-brannstrom/dextool_mutate_demo/README.md

 source projects in practise and to serve as example of how to use it to others.
 I hope it will help you, as a reader, to get started.

+## Warning Note

+Because this is a demo repo the repos will always be somewhat out of sync with the master versions.
+Maybe in the future if the demos can be automatically tested via CI integration it will be possible to always keep them in sync.
+But there is no time and budget for that.

+If you find any problem with the demos then please create an issue.

 ## [GoogleTest](https://github.com/joakim-brannstrom/dextool_mutate_demo/tree/googletest)

 Googletest is a nice candidate to show the tool because of the extensive test